Cold cuts are very popular in France, but as it’s often the case with sausages and pâtés, it’s not easy to tell exactly what you are eating…

 You eat it alone or with a bite of buttered bread.

-Watch out for that one, it’s quite an… acquired taste :) it’s made with tripes, a French offal, and it has a pretty strong taste.
+Watch out for these ones: the French andouille is not like the New-Orleans Andouille.
+The French one has quite an… acquired taste!
+It’s made with tripes, a French offal, and it has a pretty strong taste.

 You usually remove the skin.
-Eat it alone or with a bite of buttered bread.
+Eat “l’andouille” alone or with a bite of buttered bread.

 Des Asperges Blanches (white asparagus) à la Vinaigrette et au Persil